1-877-327-4636 Alcohol and Substance

-What would Motherisk rate as the most significant recent breakthrough in mother-child health care and research?
+What would Motherisk rate as a significant breakthrough in mother-child health care and research?

-The most exciting news these days is what medical science has learned about the prevention of neural tube defects, such as spina bifida and anencephaly.
-We now have concrete evidence that these conditions can be prevented if women take enough folic acid before and while they are pregnant.
+Medical science has made significant progress in the prevention of neural tube defects, such as spina bifida and anencephaly.
+These conditions can be prevented if women take enough folic acid before and while they are pregnant.
 Folic acid is a vitamin found in foods like dark green vegetables, liver and lentils.
 Please see our recommendations about Taking Folic Acid Before You Get Pregnant.
 It is crucial that women of childbearing age get this message.

 Must a woman avoid all medications while she is pregnant?

 Although there is good reason for therapeutic caution during pregnancy, in some instances the benefit/risk ratio favours continuation of drug therapy.
-Some of the best examples are the proper use of medication to treat seizure disorders and the use of antidepressants to control mood disorders common in pregnancy.
+One of the best examples is the proper use of medication to treat seizure disorders.

 How many women has Motherisk counselled?